How to Study the Bible

 It’s important to find what works best for you.
 A time and place that is free from distraction and where you can be focused.
 For some people, that will be first thing in the morning.
 For others, at the end of the day.
 Or maybe in between at lunch or while your toddler naps.

-As a working mom of a toddler, I know it can be challenging to always set aside time.
-Before being a mom, I could easily set aside an hour each day for study.
-As a stay at home mom, I was able to fit in about a half-hour during my son’s nap.
+As a working mom, I know it can be challenging always to set aside time.
+Before being a mom, I could easily set aside an hour daily for study.
+As a stay-at-home mom, I was able to fit in about a half-hour during my son’s nap.
 But now I get a brief period in the morning or I’ll try to get my reading in at night before bed.

-I say this because your seasons will change and with that, your Bible study time will evolve.
+I say this because your seasons will change, and with that, your Bible study time will evolve.
 I’m here to take the pressure off that you may impose on yourself.
 Bible study doesn’t have to look one way; it will change with the season.
-Sometimes it will be short and sweet, and others will be long and steady.
-As long as you are reading the Bible, if only a few verses, on a regular basis, that’s what is important.
+Sometimes, it will be short and sweet, and others will be long and steady.
+As long as you are reading the Bible, if only a few verses, regularly, that’s what is important.

 Pray for Understanding